maxwellfortney/next-candy-machine/README.md

-# IF YOU HAVE PULLED/CLONED WITHIN THE LAST 48HRS (as of 10/21/21) PLEASE PULL AGAIN.
-UNRELATED FILES WERE PUSHED TO THE REPO BY ACCIDENT, BUT HAVE BEEN REMOVED.

 <a href="https://www.buymeacoffee.com/maxwellfortney" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>